Tangerang Hawks

 Tangerang Hawks Basketball Club is an Indonesian professional basketball team playing in the Indonesian Basketball League (IBL).
 The team is based in the city of Tangerang.

 Tangerang Hawks is also under the ownership of Super League club Persita Tangerang and PT Pusaka Tugu Adiwangsa.

 History

 The Tangerang Hawks Basketball Club was established in 2013, focusing on developing basketball talent in the Tangerang region.
 In 2022, the team joined the Indonesian Basketball League (IBL) as part of the league's expansion.
 The club is owned by PT Pusaka Tugu Adiwangsa, with stakeholders including PT Persita Tangerang Raya, a professional football club from Tangerang Regency, and individuals such as Iskandarsyah R. Datau and Ahmed Zulfikar I.A.

-2025 Season Performance
+Notable players

-In the 2025 IBL season, the Tangerang Hawks achieved a significant milestone by qualifying for the playoffs for the first time since their inception.
-This accomplishment marked a notable improvement in the team's competitive performance.
+To appear in this section a player must have either: